ZainUlMustafa/Stock-Prediction-using-News-Info-Sentiment/README.md

-# Stock Prediction using News Info Sentiment
+# Stock Prediction using News Info Sentiment (LSTM)
 ![Results](./output.png)

 ## How to run?